Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Introduction

 This is in sharp contrast with groups acting properly and cocompactly on bounded degree hyperbolic graphs, which admit proper actions on $L^p$ spaces for $p<\infty$ large enough \cite{MR2221161}, and proper actions on quotients of $L^p$ spaces for $p>1$ small enough \cite{MR3940900}.

-Kazhdan's property (T) was already known to hold for cocompact $\tilde A_2$-lattices by the work of Cartwright and M\l otkowski \cite{CartwrightMlotkowski94} and by Zuk \cite{Zuk} and Pansu \cite{Pansu}.
+Kazhdan's property (T) was already known to hold for cocompact $\tilde A_2$-lattices by the work of Cartwright and M\l otkowski \cite{CartwrightMlotkowski94} and by Zuk \cite{Zuk} and Pansu \cite{Pansu} (this is generalized to non cocompact lattices in Theorem~\ref{thm:propertyT}).
 The proof of property (T) by \.Zuk and Pansu relies on a spectral estimate of links on vertices (see also the book \cite{BdlHV} for a nice exposition).
 Our proof of strong property (T) is quite different and follows more closely Lafforgue's strategy for lattices in $\SL_3(\LocalField)$.
 Indeed, strong property (T) deals with representations with exponential growth rate at most some small number $\alpha$, that is, satisfying

 Therefore a proof of strong property (T) has to involve a local analysis at infinitely many different scales: local because the representation is a priori unbounded on the group, and at different scales because a representation with small exponential growth rate $\alpha$ but large constant $C$ cannot be distinguished from a representation with large exponential growth rate.